typelevel/Laika/docs/02-running-laika/01-sbt-plugin.md

 * **Configuration Files**: Each directory can contain an optional `directory.conf` file for specifying things like navigation order or chapter title.
 See [Configuration Files] for details.
 * **Template Files**: You can provide a default template per directory with the name `default.template.<suffix>` with the suffix matching the output format (e.g. `.html`).
   They will also be applied to sub-directories, unless overridden.
+  Default templates in one of your input directories always override default templates provided by themes.
   You can also add additional templates with the name pattern `*.template.<suffix>`, which will only be applied when a markup document explicitly refers to them in its configuration header.
-  (The upcoming 0.16 release will introduce Themes which will provide default templates out of the box.
-  Until then you need to provide at least one default template in the root directory unless you are fine with the very basic fallback template.)
 * **Static Files**: All other files, like CSS, JavaScript, images, etc., will be copied over to the target in the same directory structure and with identical file names.